TechDreams-Innovations/HypeEm/README.md

-# HyperEm
+# HypeEm

-A lightning-fast, multi-purpose terminal constructed originally in Python (later in JavaScript).
-Constructed for general use by anyone and everyone, its strength lies in its utility and power.
+A lightning-fast, multi-purpose terminal coded purely in Python.
+Constructed for general use by anyone and everyone, its strength lies in its power and easy-to-use nature.